mk-fg/convergence/README.md

    - TODO: SNI in server or client doesn't seem to be working, test: blogs.atlassian.com

+   - TODO: better configurable logging instead of just `dump()`, with at least ability to disable it.

  - server

    - Has simplier (implementation/maintenance-wise) argparse-based CLI.